michaelnmmeyer/dharma/readme.md

 *not* thread-safe.
 Running extra processes is simpler anyway.

-The update process is used for updating databases when people push to git repositories.
+The update process is used for updating databases when people push to git repositories or modify our Zotero bibliography.
 The code's entry point is in `change.py`.
 A single update process should run at a given time, not more.

+In addition to the above, we run a WebSocket client that is hooked to Zotero and that notifies the update process whenever someone modifies the project's bibliography.
+The code is in `zotero.py`.

 We use the WAL mode in SQLite.
 Thus, writers don't block readers and vice-versa, but writers do block each other, which is why we use just one and